Kanban workflow: how to build a Kanban board in 5 easy steps

 - Flexibility: Kanban and Scrum do not have the same framework.
 As soon as a change is required, Kanban can be adapted to new needs at any time, while a change with Scrum can only be made in a sprint;

-- Delivery method: continuous delivery of one element each in a pull flow for Kanban and a time-limited framework for Scrum, with the completion of prioritized work packages for each iteration.
+- Delivery method: continuous delivery of one item each in a pull flow for Kanban and a time-limited framework for Scrum, with the completion of prioritized work packages for each iteration.

-If your work environment often has to adjust its priorities, Kanban is more suitable, while Scrum is suitable for teams that need more organization and structure.
+If your work environment often has to adjust its priorities, Kanban is more suitable, while Scrum is suitable for teams that need to focus more organization and structure.

 What about Scrumban?
 This method combines the Scrum method with the Kanban method and at the same time promotes project management with continuous flow.